One farmers story of turning an almond desert green

 Why did she decide to change?

 Reflecting on the character of the farm when it was managed by her grandfather, she states “We used to have 30cm of forage when I was a child.
-There were always so many birds, insects, and animals”.
+There were always so many birds, insects, and animals.
+We could play hide-and-seek in the wheat and collect different types of native flowers and aromatic plants.”

 But it wasn’t just the lack of biodiversity that got her thinking.
 Rather, it was more the lack of water.
 “Every year, it rains a bit less.
 And the problem right now is that when it does rain I have soil run-off.”
 Rather than letting the soil below her feet crack in the hot southern temperatures, she decided to take action.